somosnlp/somosnlp.org/pages/hackathon/index.en.md

 <HackathonCard
   icon="📣"
   title="Spread the word"
   description="Help us reach more people with this initiative.
-After 4 publications we add your logo to the website." linkText="Spread the word" linkUrl="https://somosnlp.org/en/hackathon/patrocinios" />
+After 4 publications we'll add your logo to the website." linkText="Spread the word" linkUrl="https://somosnlp.org/en/hackathon/patrocinios" />